demiculus/public/some_cryptocurrency_research_results.md

 - Has Lead Dev from Ethereum and Core devs from Bitcoin (this needs validation)
 - Synth (CEO) is exteremely smart and troll

-##Stellar: 4
+## Stellar: 4

 TLDLR: Quick reliable cheap payments
--Protocol between different currencies
+- Protocol between different currencies
--ICO platform
+- ICO platform
--Has decentralized exchange
+- Has decentralized exchange
--Transactions in 2-5 seconds
+- Transactions in 2-5 seconds
--Can convert all currencies, can integrate with existing banking systems & crypto -Wants to distribute/airdrop XLM to nonprofits.
+- Can convert all currencies, can integrate with existing banking systems & crypto
+- Wants to distribute/airdrop XLM to nonprofits.
--Has 1% inflation each year.
+- Has 1% inflation each year.
--Their chief scientist who wrote white paper seems like a genius.
+- Their chief scientist who wrote white paper seems like a genius.
 Has more than 5 papers yearly since 2001.
--They are opening their governence and numbers, tokens to everyone.
+- They are opening their governence and numbers, tokens to everyone.
--Stellar group will serve for lifetime.
+- Stellar group will serve for lifetime.
 Jed, Patrick & Professor.
--Has allstar directors and advisors.
+- Has allstar directors and advisors.
--Stellar executive director left in 2016 and it seems no one replaced her since.
+- Stellar executive director left in 2016 and it seems no one replaced her since.
--Has a new CTO last 6 months.
+- Has a new CTO last 6 months.
--Most team graduated from shit universities and had no experience before Stellar.
+- Most team graduated from shit universities and had no experience before Stellar.
--I didn't see the team answer anything in the community anytime soon.
+- I didn't see the team answer anything in the community anytime soon.

-##Pascalcoin: -1
+## Pascalcoin: -1

 - It's an R&D coin
 - It will never have really use case.
 - The only thing they do is trim blockchain data with cost of total 2^32 account limit
 - Written in Pascal...

-##Holo: 2
+## Holo: 2

 - Targeted 1000x potential ($300B market).
 Might target more as well.
 - It’s not a cryptocurrency.
 It’s signature signed bittorent (DHT).